Manitoba Highway 2: Route description

 PTH 2 passes through Starbuck, where it has an intersection with PR 332 and crosses the La Salle River, before heading due east to have an intersection with PR 424 and a short concurrency with PR 334.
 The highway now travels along the southern edge of Oak Bluff, where it meets PTH 3 at a roundabout shortly before PTH 2, and the Red Coat Trail, both come to an end at an intersection with PTH 100 (South Perimeter Highway / Trans-Canada Highway).

 The entire length of Provincial Trunk Highway 2 is a rural, two-lane highway travelling through the relatively flat prairies of southern Manitoba.

 History

-Before the implementation of the Winnipeg's city route system, PTH 2 shared McGillivray Boulevard with PTH 3 to Pembina Highway.
-This roadway is now designated as Winnipeg Route 155.
+During the 1950s, PTH 2 was cosigned with PTH 3 and followed McGillivray Boulevard to PTH 75 (Pembina Highway) in the then separate municipality of Fort Garry, which was amalgamated into Winnipeg in 1971.
+When the South Perimeter Highway was completed in 1958, PTH 2 was moved to its present-day alignment.